 For more information about IAM, see the following:

-You can use IAM to grant access to Amazon DynamoDB resources and API actions.
+You can use IAM to grant access to DynamoDB resources and API actions.
 To do this, you first write an IAM policy, which is a document that explicitly lists the permissions you want to grant.
 You then attach that policy to an IAM user or role.

-For example, an IAM user named Joe could create an Amazon DynamoDB table, and then write an IAM policy to allow read-only access to this table.
+For example, an IAM user named Joe could create a DynamoDB table, and then write an IAM policy to allow read-only access to this table.
 Joe could then apply that policy to selected IAM users, groups or roles in his AWS account.
 These recipients would then have read-only access to Joe's table.

 To create and manage IAM policies, go to the IAM console at https://console.aws.amazon.com/iam/.

-When writing IAM policies for Amazon DynamoDB, you use Amazon Resource Names (ARNs) to refer to individual tables and indexes.
+When writing IAM policies for DynamoDB, you use Amazon Resource Names (ARNs) to refer to individual tables and indexes.
 If you want to write an IAM policy for a particular table, you specify an ARN with the table name, the region in which the table is located, and the owners' AWS account number.

 Here is an example ARN for a table named Books, which is located in us-west-2 and is owned by AWS account number 12345678012:

 Here is another example ARN for an index named TitleIndex on the Books table:

 To find your AWS account number, go to the AWS Management Console and click My

 Account.
 Your AWS account number is shown in the upper right portion